Skip to main content

 Fyxer helps you book meetings without the usual back-and-forth.
 You can either suggest times directly in an email draft or let someone book time themselves using your scheduling link.

-Two Ways to Schedule with Fyxer
+Two ways to schedule with Fyxer

 Fyxer supports two complementary scheduling workflows:

-1. Scheduling Drafts – Propose times inside an email
+1. Scheduling drafts: propose times inside an email

-2. Scheduling Links – Let the other person choose a time
+2. Scheduling links: let the other person choose a time

-Both use your connected Google or Outlook calendar and respect your availability, meeting hours, notice period, and timezone.
+Both use your connected Google or Outlook calendar and respect your availability, meeting hours, notice period, and time zone.

 When an email suggests scheduling (for example, "Can we meet this week?"), Fyxer can draft a reply that proposes realistic meeting windows based on your availability.

-What Fyxer Does for You
+What Fyxer does for you

 • Checks your live calendar availability

-• Suggests human-friendly time windows, not rigid slots
+• Suggests time windows

 • Avoids double-booking and respects your working hours